gabriel-a-oliver/Portfolio/README.md

 Custom Mesh and Cylinder GitHub: https://tinyurl.com/4sqmw9xd

+## C++ Software Engineer -- The Jolly Banker | CSS342 Data Structures and Algorithms Course
+The Jolly Banker GitHub: https://tinyurl.com/zg2whlxv

+CSS342 Data Structures and Algorithms course covers integrating mathematical principles with detailed instruction in computer programming.
+Explores mathematical reasoning and discrete structures through object-oriented programming.
+Includes algorithm analysis, basic abstract data types, data structures, and memory management.

+In this course I collaborated with one classmate to develop complex data structure that manages bank accounts, their funds, transactions, and transaction history.
+Using C++, in a Linux environment, implemented the data structures' designs into production code.
+Using Valgrind, I garenteed there there were no memory leaks caused by our program.

 ##  Assets for In-Development Roblox Game | Mythos Studio
 See Folders of Images: https://rb.gy/doynnz